francois-vincent/kworkflows/README.md

 # kworkflows

-A small module adding versatile state/transition workflows to Django applications
+A small module adding versatile state/transition workflows to Django applications.

 kworkflows is inspired from xworkflows and its buddy django-xworkflows, two modules offering a good state/transition workflow framework for general Python and Django applications.